JorgeCastilloPrz/AndroidLintDocs/README.md

 And that's pretty much it, you're good to go 🎉

+## How to write custom rules

+For samples on how to write custom Lint rules, look at [the ones provided in this repo](https://github.com/JorgeCastilloPrz/AndroidLintDocs/tree/master/lintchecks/src/main/java/dev/jorgecastillo/lintchecks).

+For more diverse samples you can also take a look at any classes extending `Detector`, there are tons of them that come built into Lint that you can take a look at in your IDE.
+Those should be available right away.

 ## How to test custom rules

 For samples on how to write tests, take a look at [the ones provided in this repo](https://github.com/JorgeCastilloPrz/AndroidLintDocs/tree/master/lintchecks/src/test/java/dev/jorgecastillo/lintchecks).